 A Glimpse of Hope in Grief All death unsettles us, but suicide… brings with it an ache, a chaos, a darkness, and a stigma that has to be experienced to be believed.
 Ronald Rolheiser, “Understanding Suicide” On the Wings of Hope Some days, I lift my hands, my arms high, offering my child up to…Read More

 Matins: Reflections on Hope After Loss Reflections on Hope After Loss Matins (by John O’Donohue) Morning Prayer 1 Somewhere, out at the edges, the night is turning and the waves of darkness Begin to brighten on the shore of dawn.
 The heavy dark falls back to earth And the freed air goes wild with light,…Read More

 Travel On My Brave Soldier-A Poem of Hope Travel On Travel on my brave soldier Travel on wild one Take heart winged warrior Unencumbered take great strides.
 Ride dragon’s wings forever Stay free here evermore Follow infinity to the heavens Travel on to safer shores. ©Beth Brown, 2022 Travel On (My Brave Soldier) Related Posts…Read More

-The Shape of My Grief 3 years, 3 months My son, Dylan, was just barely 20 years old when he took his life, and I have all of those same unanswered questions rattling around inside me, all of me, even though it’s now been 3 years, 3 months since his death.
-I like to think…Read More
+The Shape of My Grief at 3 Years: Hope and Healing 3 Years, 3 Months, 3 Days My son, Dylan, was just barely 20 years old when he took his life, and I have all of those same unanswered questions rattling around inside me, all of me, even though it’s now been 3 years, 3…Read More